 The following gives you an overview of what you will find in the book.

 I. Give Yourself a Frame of Reference.
-This part discusses the foundation of the message — elements that will affect everything else that follows.
+This part discusses the foundation of the briefing note — elements that will affect everything else that follows.
 It is important that the elements of the frame of reference be mutually compatible.
 Changing one element often means changing other elements as well.

 • Chapter 1 – Objective.
 This chapter emphasizes the importance of defining a viable and useful purpose for any writing endeavour, be it a briefing note, a briefing book, a memo, a letter or anything else.
 A useful objective states something that needs to be achieved, as opposed to simply conveying a message.